cyberbotics/webots/docs/automobile/sumo-interface.md

 sudo apt install sumo sumo-tools sumo-doc
 ```

+`SUMO_HOME` environment variable will be automatically set during the installation, but it may be necessary to logout and login, or even reboot, after the installation to correctly run the SUMO Interface.

 ### macOS

 Using [Homebrew](https://brew.sh), first install [XQuartz](https://www.xquartz.org) for the SUMO interface, that relies on X11, to work: